MS Excel: HYPERLINK Function (WS)

 Type of Excel Function

 The HYPERLINK function can be used in Microsoft Excel as the following type of function:

 - Worksheet function (WS)

-HYPERLINK Examples (as Worksheet Function)Let's look at some Excel HYPERLINK function examples and explore how you would use the HYPERLINK function as a worksheet function in Microsoft Excel:
+Example (as Worksheet Function)Let's look at some Excel HYPERLINK examples and explore how you would use the HYPERLINK function as a worksheet function in Microsoft Excel:

 In our first example, we're using the HYPERLINK function to reference a file called "Doc1.doc" that can be found in the c:\test\ directory.
 The following formula has been entered in cell A1: